40843245/CSharp/built-in package/System.Collection.Generics/Dictionary/tutorial guide/CH5 -- operations about dictionary.md

 + do nothing, otherwise.

-## CH5.3 -- remove a key-value pair to dictionary
+## CH5.3 -- remove a key-value pair from dictionary
 ### `Remove` instance method

 ```